The Greater Visakhapatnam Smart City Corporation Limited (GVSCCL) has commissioned a 2 MW grid-connected floating solar photovoltaic (PV) project.

 Lakshadweep Energy Development Agency (LEDA) has also invited EOIs from developers and contractors to develop 10 MW of floating solar PV projects in Lakshadweep.

-Recently, Mercom also reported that the Neyveli Lignite Corporation (NLC) invited EOIs from companies with experience of installing floating solar power projects or those which have the technology to install a 5 MW, large-scale floating solar project in the Andaman and Nicobar islands.
+Recently, Mercom also reported that the Neyveli Lignite Corporation (NLC) invited EOIs from companies with experience of installing floating solar power projects or those which have the technology to install a 5 MW, a large-scale floating solar project in the Andaman and Nicobar islands.

 Mercom previously reported that the West Bengal Power Development Corporation Limited (WBPDCL) successfully auctioned a 5 MW, grid-connected floating solar PV project to be developed in the district of Murshidabad in West Bengal.